 Arguably, photography should be a challenge that rewards our hard work and planning with arresting images.
 It’s true that some shoot purely in the name of art, so that covers a host of photographic sins.
 It works for them and all those who find that approach refreshing.
 So we’re back where we started – anything goes.

 This reminds me of a TV programme that examined attitudes to art.
 The presenters took a modernist-style painting to those with an artistic leaning, and asked them to give their considered opinions.
-Which they did of course, glasses on their heads and flamboyant scarves around their necks.
-Some waxed lyrical, no doubt drawing on years of experience.
+Which they did of course, glasses on their heads and scarves around their necks.
+Some enthused, no doubt drawing on years of experience.
 Imagine their chagrin when they were told it was painted by chimpanzees.

 Art?
 It’s whatever you want it to be.